 Back in the late 60’s Cool Whip entered the marketplace.
 It only took two years for this convenience item to become the company’s best-selling item.
 Cool Whip has come under fire many times and the current version now contains milk and cream.

-This is a great recipe for taking to a party, holiday get together, or a potluck.
+Just like this Strawberry Jello Pretzel Salad, this is a great recipe for taking to a party, holiday gathering, or a potluck.
 It’s best to have a place to keep this delicious pineapple whipped cream dessert refrigerated until ready to serve.

 - 2 1/2 cups graham crumbs (2 sleeves)